incognito113/supertracer-3000/README.md

 - Colors can be initialized with `Color(int red, int green, int blue)` in typical 0-255 RGB.
 Alternately, use `Color(double red, double green, double blue)` wherein each RGB value lies between 0-1.

 - The `Material` class bundles all of the visual properties of objects in the scene.
 It can be initialized with `Material(Color color, double reflectivity)`.
+There are also additional parameters that can be optionally specified: `Color specular = Color(255, 255, 255), double specularFactor = 0.5, double shininess = 8.0`.
 Color we've already covered, and is pretty self-explanatory.
 Reflectivity falls between 0-1, and sets how shiny the object should be: higher will be more reflective, while lower will be more matte.
+Specular controls the color of specular reflections, which are usually white.
+Specular factor falls between 0-1 and controls the intensity of specular reflections.
+Shininess controls how concentrated specular highlights are: lower exponents make highlights broader and softer.

 ### Scene Defaults